 Have You Goat What It Takes?
 Cut-Off Times.

 The Big Kid has not been designed as a walking event.
 Participants need to enter with the intention of running the majority of the distance.
 Key event marshals will be positioned at the 9km mark (approx half way) of the course.
-All participants will need to reach this point within 3 hours (i.e wave each entrant irrespective of start time has until 10.30am to reach this point.
-We strongly believe that unless you are at this mark prior to 10.30am, you will not reach the finish line within our course cut-off time.
+All participants will need to reach this point within 3 hours.
+We strongly believe that unless you are at this mark prior to 10.30am (if wave 1A) and up to 10.45am (if wave 6A), you will not reach the finish line within our course cut-off time of 3.30pm as the first half of the course is significantly easier than the second half of the event course.
 Participants who do not make the cut off time will be turned around.
 While it is disappointing for the handful of people who have been turned around, continuing as an event athlete is NOT an option if you miss the cut-off.
 Anyone who is turned around will be accompanied by course personnel back out to Horopito where transport will be arranged to take them to the finish area at Turoa.

 Event Registration Timeline and Requirements.
 A must read.

 Registration Timeline (different times from previous years).

 – Event registration for the Big Kid event participants will take place at the following times